rparak/Programming-for-robots-and-manipulators-VRM/README.md

 The condition for writing a seminar paper is the use of LaTex (e.g., Overleaf -> Online LaTeX Editor).
 Projects are submitted via GitHub, which will contain a folder of all relevant files for each project and a short description in English.

+The penalty equation for late submission of a project is defined as:

+'''math
 <img src="https://latex.codecogs.com/svg.latex?\Large&space;x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}" title="\Large x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}" />
+'''

 ## Resources and Literature: